mokdevel/DarcMods/DarcMissions/README.md

 ### DarcMissions
 Fixes:
 * Crashsite could crash if the helicopter is destroyed before crashing.
+* Convoy completion issues
+* If no groups were spawned for Patrol, mission crashed.
+* enemyFactions setting was not working properly.
+* Trying to recognize attic in buildings to avoid spawning AI's and loot in non reachable places.
+If you still see this, please inform which building.

 Changes:
 * dc_coreConfig.json locationAkas - Functionality enabled.
 You can name location names to work as specific locationTypes.
 For example anything called "military" becomes type MDT_BASE (79) in addition to the original definition.
 * dc_lootList.json
   * Added ``GEAR_VEST`` - vests.
+* dc_missionConfig.json
+  * Added ``missionActiveDistanceMul``
+  * Added ``missionActiveTimeToEndMul``
+* Patrol and Hunter has a hardcoded 20 seconds as their missionActiveTimeToEnd.
+Once the AI is dead, quickly remove the mission.

 ### DarcSpawner
 Uses faster cached location information for spawn.